What is Fast Fashion and Why is it Bad?

 Maybe the biggest problem with Fast Fashion is the culture it creates.
 The overabundance of inexpensive items means that we start to view clothing as cheap and disposable.
 We end up buying more often and keeping pieces for shorter amounts of time.
 And this process leaves us with a lot of clothing waste.
 Looking at you, orange ruffled crop top.
 So what actually happens to all these unwanted pieces?
 Charity Shops are drowning in an oversupply of unwanted clothes.
 A small number of lucky items are given a second life.
 Still, the majority end up incinerated (releasing CO2 emissions) in landfills, or shipped abroad; a practice that has its own negative implications.

 Recently, there’s been a burgeoning dialogue about the cost of Fast Fashion.
 Initiatives in favour of sustainable fashion, such as the Ethical Trading Initiative and the Sustainable Clothing Action Plan have gained traction.
-Most importantly, consumers are starting to think more seriously about the purchases they make.
+Most importantly, consumers are starting to think more seriously about the purchases they make and seeking out ethical brands.
 As this happens, there’s a growing movement towards “Slow Fashion.”
 Slow Fashion is a term somewhat synonymous with “sustainable” or “ethical” fashion but designed specifically to roast Fast Fashion practices.
 So, if Fast Fashion is the industry’s foolhardy white hare, now we finally have a cute tortoise to put our money on.

 While we wait for the bigger brands to get on board our slow and steady reptilian friend, basic change can happen on an individual level.
 Don't buy seven £5 dresses that you’ll ultimately toss.
 Invest in a great £35 dress that’s going to last you.
 Buy clothes you love because you love them, not because they’re cheap.
 As a general rule, if you don’t think you’ll wear it 30 times, it’s probably not worth buying.
 Small choices like this will ultimately make a big impact on the ethos of the Fashion Industry.
 And remember, when it comes to fashion, just like when it comes to life, it’s better to take things slow.